ColoradoDemography/Server-and-Website-Documentation/README.md

 ### Why

-The out-of-the-box CMS that currently runs DOLA's website is not a good fit for the State Demography Office.
+The out-of-the-box CMS (content management system) that currently runs DOLA's website is not a good fit for the State Demography Office.
 To aid in the understanding of demographic and economic trends and analysis, Demography relies upon dynamic, visual and interactive content.
 A new, non-CMS setup has been created to enable Demography to deliver this rich content.

 ### Philosophy